 Flowing between the four countries of Tanzania, Burundi, the Democratic Republic of Congo, and Zambia, Lake Tanganyika eventually flows into the Atlantic Ocean.
 Forming one of the Rift Valley lakes, swimming in the lake is not recommended as Nile crocodiles are known to lurk beneath the surface in some places.

 Lake Michigan, which means ‘Great Water,’ is one of North America’s five Great Lakes.
 It is the second-largest by volume and the third-largest by surface area.

 Extending to a maximum depth of 280 meters, it is the only one of the Great Lakes to be found wholly within the borders of the United States – spreading across Michigan, Indiana, Illinois, and Wisconsin from east to west.

-Swimming in Lake Wisconsin is risky for several reasons.
-Not only is its shoreline prone to dangerous rip currents, but bull sharks, piranhas, and snakeheads have been known to frequent its waters.
+Swimming in Lake Michigan is risky for several reasons.
+Not only is its shoreline prone to dangerous rip currents, but the bottom is often uneven with holes and deep drop-offs while few beaches have lifeguards.

 Connected to Lake Michigan by the Straits of Mackinac, Lake Huron is the 4th largest lake in the world.
 It is also the second-largest by surface area and the third-largest by volume of the five Great Lakes of North America.

 Stretching for over 3,800 miles, the coastline is the longest of all the Great Lakes and encompasses over 30,000 islands.

 Lake Huron is most infamous for its many shipwrecks.
 Thousands of battered ships lie wrecked off the coastlines here; Fathom Five National Marine Park is home to 22 wreck sites alone.